 - 1 teaspoon of mustard seeds, juniper, cumin or caraway seeds or dill (you can use fresh dill as well as dry), peeled and freshly grated carrot or apple (core removed)

 - Remove damaged or bruised leaves from the cabbage, halve or quarter it and using a sharp, pointed knife cut out the cabbage's core.
-Slice the cabbage into long, thin ribbons about ⅛ inch wide and 2 inch thick.
+Now shred the cabbage into long, thin ribbons about ⅛ inch wide and 2 inch thick - using a food processor will ensure even result and speed things up!

 - Place your shredded cabbage in a big bowl and toss with salt salt.
 Leave to rest for 30 minutes, then massage the salt deeper into the cabbage with your hands.
 This helps with releasing the juices, which will later form natural brine.